icsimlai/ais-taskapi-aks/Blue-Green-Demo/README.md

 > docker images     <-- View the Images that already exists

-> docker build -t taskapi-aspnetcore-v1.0.0 .        <-- Build the Images
+> docker build -t taskapi-aspnetcore-v1.0.0 .        <-- Build the Images.
+Please copy the command till the arrow mark

     Successfully built a3965b1bbff9